paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-038-central-intelligence-agency-retirement-and-disability.md

 (3) **Effect of refund of retirement contributions** — A participant who received a refund of retirement contributions under this or any other retirement system for Government employees covering service for which the participant may be allowed credit under this subchapter may deposit the amount received, with interest computed under paragraph (1).
 Credit may not be allowed for the service covered by the refund until the deposit is made, except that a participant who—

-  (A) separated from Government service before October 1, 1990, and received a refund of the participant’s retirement contributions covering a period of service ending before October 1, 1990;
+  (A) separated from Government service before March 31, 1991, and received a refund of the participant’s retirement contributions covering a period of service ending before March 31, 1991;

   (B) is entitled to an annuity under this subchapter (other than a disability annuity) which commences after December 1, 1992; and